akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 70: Wednesday May 5, 2021

+**Pomodoros Completed**: 2

+**Today's Progress**: Two exercises.

+**My Feelings**: My household has been really tough to manage the last few days.
+Just a lot of needs and demands on my time.
+Trying to figure out how to be more protective of my work time.

 ### Day 69: Tuesday May 4, 2021

 **Pomodoros Completed**: 4